blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 </Note>

-A shot-level process monitor for plastic [injection molding](https://blues.com/industrial-equipment-monitoring/) machines.
+This project is a shot-level process monitor for plastic [injection molding](https://blues.com/industrial-equipment-monitoring/) machines.
 The device captures the two signals that drive part quality on every shot — hydraulic injection pressure and mold temperature — and reduces each shot to a handful of summary metrics a process engineer would want to see (peak pressure, fill time, pack pressure, average mold temperature, shot sequence number), then pushes them to the cloud over cellular.
 Because the connectivity sits outside the plant's OT network, no IT or network ticket is required at the customer site.
 The hardware is a Blues Notecarrier CX paired with a [Notecard Cell+WiFi](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) (see §4 for the full BOM).

 ## Expected Outcome